layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 42.605 cacao-walk.
 A grove of cacao trees.
 The cacao tree (*Theobroma cacao*) is the source of chocolate, which is made from the seeds of the cacao tree.
 Cacao is native to Central and South America and was first cultivated by Amerindians thousands of years ago.
 Europeans first encountered cacao in Mexico, where the Aztecs placed a high value on it: cacao was prepared into chocolate drinks that were consumed by the Aztec elite, as well as during religious rituals, and cacao seeds were used as currency and tribute.
 Cacao was first brought to the Caribbean by Spaniards, who established plantations to supply Europe with chocolate.
 Although some Europeans initially found the taste of chocolate off-putting (the Aztecs did not add sugar to their chocolate), it was being consumed in Europe in significant quantities by the seventeenth century.

 [plant] 42.598n custard, star, and sugar-apples.
-Custard apple (*Annona reticulata*) is the fruit of a tree whose native range extends from Mexico to northeastern Venezuela.
+Custard apple (*Annona reticulata*) is the fruit of a tree whose native range is Mexico to northeastern Venezuela.
 The star apple (*Chrysophyllum cainito*) is the fruit of a tree native to the Greater Antilles (Higman 202).
 Sugar apple (*Annona squamosa*), also known as sweetsop, is the fruit of a tree native to lowland Central America.

 [place] 42.601n.
 Levant.
 Refers to the eastern part of the Mediterranean; includes modern Turkey, Syria, Lebanon, Jordan, Israel, and Egypt.